 The Human Resources Department is responsible for activities dealing with city personnel.
 This includes processing payroll for all employees, maintaining personnel records, and employee benefits.

 This department also handles cemetery operations and records maintenance.

 Application and Permit

 Another way the department serves the public is through enforcement of building codes.
-The inspectors review all construction within the city for compliance and assist builders and residents with construction methods.
+Certified inspectors review all construction within the city for compliance and assist builders and residents with construction methods.
 The inspectors also oversee the licensing of electricians, plumbers, and gas fitters, and serve as staff liaison to contractor appeal boards.